Skip to main contentSkip to footer content

 When are your classes held?

-Our classes are typically held Monday through Thursday from 6:30pm to 9:30pm at ALL campus locations and 6:30 - 8:30pm for the hybrid online program.
+Our classes are typically held Monday through Thursday from 6:30pm to 9:30pm at ALL campus locations and 6:30 - 8:30pm for the hybrid online students.

 What kind of academic or bar prep support is available for current students?